skrey/yellow-extensions/source/install/README.md

 ## How to make an installation package

 An installation package consists of the installer `install.php`, the file `install-languages.zip` and the basic framework of a website.
+The standard installation package also includes the blog and the wiki.
 You can download [extensions](https://github.com/datenstrom/yellow-extensions/tree/master/zip), rename and copy them into your `system/extensions` folder.
-They are offered as an option during installation.
+They will be offered as an option during installation.

 ## Examples